theupdateframework/taps/tap4.md

 are visited, and which must sign off on the client's requested target files.

-## Mechanism that maps targets to repositories
+## Mechanism that Maps Targets to Repositories

 Adopters must implement a mechanism that determines which remote repositories are visited when downloading metadata and target files.
 The exact design of